Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 30. Winter Themed LEGO DUPLO Puzzle

-This is an easy puzzle to make for toddlers or preschoolers to see if they can match the pictures.
+This is an easy puzzle for toddlers or preschoolers to see if they can match the pictures.
 These ones feature winter scenes.

-Once you are done with these, you can use the same concept and add different pictures.
-Or use marker to write letters or numbers.
+Once you finish these, you can use the same concept and add different pictures.
+Or use a marker to write letters or numbers.

 31. Free Printable LEGO Minifigure Bingo

-This printable LEGO bingo set has 10 bingo cards and calling cards that include the official LEGO minifigure names.
+This printable LEGO bingo set has ten bingo cards and calling cards that include the official LEGO minifigure names.
 It’s perfect for family game night!

 32. LEGO Bingo Challenge Game